WOODY PET THERAPY

 When a child is hospitalized, he or she faces a strange new environment, and comfort can come from many sources.
 Research has shown that stroking or talking to a pet can reduce stress and anxiety levels.
 The gentle accepting friendship and wagging tail of a special visitor often provides a much-needed smile and respite from the busy schedule of the hospital.
 A dog’s universal language, instinctive gentleness, and concern bring comfort to many children and their families at a time of need.

-Woody dogs and handlers are required to pass a two-phase certification test, and Dell Children’s Hospital provides additional training.
-Pet Partners are screened through strict obedience, behavior, and temperament evaluations.
+Woody dogs and handlers are required to pass a two-phase certification test, and Dell Children’s Hospital provides additional training. are screened through strict obedience, behavior, and temperament evaluations.

-If you and your canine partner are interested in this volunteer opportunity, please contact the Woody Pet Therapy Volunteer Program at Dell Children's Hospital.
+If you and your canine partner are interested in this volunteer opportunity, please contact the at Dell Children's Hospital.

 CHE AND TANGO HAVE THEIR OWN WOODY TRADING CARDS